KLM: World Business Class

 World Business Class is KLM's long-haul business class product.
 Seats in the older World Business Class are 20 in wide and have a 60 in pitch.
 Seats can be reclined into a 170-degree angled flat bed with a length of 75 in.
 Seats are equipped with a 10.4 in personal entertainment system with audio and video on demand in the armrest, privacy canopy, massage function and laptop power ports.
 World Business Class seating is in a 2–2–2 abreast arrangement on all Airbus A330s.

 In March 2013, KLM introduced a new World Business Class seat to the long-haul fleet.
 Dutch designer Hella Jongerius designed the new cabin.
 The diamond-type seat is manufactured by B/E Aerospace and is currently installed on all Airbus A330s and Boeing 777s.
 The seats were also refurbished on former KLM Boeing 747-400s between 2013 and 2014.
 The new seats are fully flat and offer 17 in-high definition personal entertainment systems.
 When fully flat, the bed is about 2 m long.
 The cabin features a cradle-to-cradle carpet made from old uniforms woven in an intricate pattern, which is combined with new pillows and curtains with a similar design.

-A completely new design of Business Class seats was introduced with the launch of KLM's Boeing 787; this aircraft's business class seats are based on the Zodiac Cirrus platform used by Air France.
+A completely new design of World Business Class seats was introduced with the launch of KLM's Boeing 787; this aircraft's business class seats are based on the Zodiac Cirrus platform used by Air France.
 The new seats lie fully flat, with a 1-2-1 layout so every passenger has direct aisle access, a large side-storage area and 16 inch HD video screen.

 The tableware and cutlery for business class in-flight service was designed by Marcel Wanders.
 Dutch fashion stylists Viktor & Rolf designed amenity kits for World Business Class passengers.
 A new design will be introduced each year and the color of the kits will change every six months.
 The kit contains socks, an eye mask, a toothbrush, toothpaste, earplugs and Viktor & Rolf lip balm.

 In 2022, KLM announced they would retrofit Boeing 777 aircraft in their fleet (notably, the 777-300 and 777-200) with seats in a 1-2-1 reverse herringbone configuration while installing Premium Comfort seats.
 These new seats will feature a "door" for extra privacy.

 Europe Business Class

-Europe Business Class is KLM's and KLM Cityhopper's short-haul business-class.
+Europe Business Class is KLM's and KLM Cityhopper's short-haul business class.
 Europe Business Class seats are 17 in wide and have an average pitch of 33 in.
 Middle seats in rows of three are blocked to increase passengers' personal space.
 Europe Business Class seats feature extra legroom and recline further than regular Economy Class seats.
-In-seat power is available on all Boeing 737 aircraft's.
+In-seat power is available on all Boeing 737 aircraft.
 Europe Business Class has no personal entertainment.
-Seating is arranged 3–3 abreast with the middle seat blocked on the Boeing 737 aircraft, and a 2–2 abreast arrangement on the Embraer E-Jet family and Embraer E-Jet E2 aircraft.
+Seating is arranged 3–3 abreast with the middle seat blocked on the Boeing 737 and Airbus A320neo family aircraft, and a 2–2 abreast arrangement on the Embraer E-Jet family and Embraer E-Jet E2 aircraft.